ronaldbosma/blog/content/blog/build-and-release-hugo-blog-site-using-azure-pipelines.md

 First off it's a manual action which can be forgotten easily.
 Also, I'm a developer and I dislike doing things manually.

-I also prefer to create seperate branches for my posts so I can create a pull request and ask my peers for feedback.
+I also prefer to create separate branches for my posts so I can create a pull request and ask my peers for feedback.
 The `deploy.sh` script can be run from every branch.
 Possibly publishing something I don't want to or removing changes I haven't merged from master yet.

 The last problem I had was that for some reason the link to the submodule seemed to disappear.
 Making pushing any changes to `ronaldbosma.github.io` impossible.
 As a pragmatic solution I just removed and added the submodule manually.
 Which is cumbersome.